temporalio/documentation/docs/web-ui.md

 ### Namespaces

-All Namespaces in your self-hosted Cluster or Temporal Cloud account at listed under **Namespaces** in the left section of the window.
+All Namespaces in your self-hosted Cluster or Temporal Cloud account are listed under **Namespaces** in the left section of the window.
 You can also switch Namespaces from the Workflows view by selecting from the Namespace switcher at the top right corner of the window.
 After you select a Namespace, the Web UI shows the Recent Workflows page for that Namespace.
 In Temporal Cloud, users can access only the Namespaces that they have been granted access to.